Can You Eat Raw Salmon? Essential Tips for Safe Consumption

 • Chronic liver disease patients

-Keep Enjoying Salmon the Right Way: How to Purchase It and Store It
+How to Purchase and Store Raw Salmon

 If salmon is properly stored and prepared, it can be a very safe and nutrient-dense protein option.
 Below are tips on how to safely choose, store, and prepare salmon:2,8